brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

 Standard dictionary
 -------------------

-The package `baseexport` collects all the required Brian model information and arranges them in an intuitive way, that can potentially be used for various exporters and use cases.
+The package `~brian2tools.baseexport` collects all the required Brian model information and arranges them in an intuitive way, that can potentially be used for various exporters and use cases.
 Therefore, understanding the representation will be helpful for further manipulation.

-The dictionary contains a list of `run` dictionaries with each containing information about the particular run simulation.
+The dictionary contains a list of ``run`` dictionaries with each containing information about the particular run simulation.

 .. code:: python